Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 The small Matlab/Octave codes presented here are intended to be easy to use.
 Here are the steps :
 - Extract your save from Game Boy Camera with any great tool like the [GBxCart dumper](https://shop.insidegadgets.com/product/gbxcart-rw/);
 - Scan your save with slot_viewer.m to identify memory slots available for injection.
 By default an available slot is one ever occupied by an image.
 This is the "safe mode" of operation, your save will be 100% sure after the injection.
 Game face and address 0 are also writable as slots 0 and -1 respectively (they are by default active) ;
 - In option, activate all memory slots with slot_activator.m if you want to occupy any slot on camera.
-Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory.
-This is the "unsafe mode" of operation as I did not extensively search if any wicked effet would appear.
-It must however be OK ;
+Blank slots will become white images, erased images will appear again, images will be numbered according to their address in memory ;
 - Prepare a 128x112 image and a 32x32 pixels thumbnail, 4 shades of gray ;
 - Inject the two pictures at once with image_injector.m into any desired memory slot ;
 - You can check again the success of image injection with slot_viewer.m ;